5satoshi/webapp/docs/channels.md

         - A progress bar visually represents the local balance percentage.
         - The text shows the local balance percentage (e.g., "60%").
         - Below, it shows the local and remote balance in satoshis (e.g., "600,000 / 400,000").
+    - **Drain**: This value indicates the net liquidity flow for the channel regarding its role in the cheapest paths for common-sized payments.
+It is calculated as the cubic root of the difference between the outbound and inbound shortest path shares (`cbrt(out_share - in_share)`).
+        - **Positive values** (in primary color, e.g., purple) indicate a net outbound flow, meaning the channel is "draining" liquidity away from your node.
+        - **Negative values** (in secondary color, e.g., orange) indicate a net inbound flow, meaning the channel is "refilling" your node.
+        - Hovering over the info icon in the header provides a definition.
     - **Historical Payment Success Rate**: The overall success rate of payments attempted through this channel (either inbound or outbound for the channel as a whole).
 This is based on forwarding history involving this channel.
     - **Status**: The current operational status of the channel (e.g., "active", "inactive", "pending").
 Displayed as a badge with corresponding colors.